 Rather than allowing the incorporation of new ideas and technologies into the fabric of Minecraft, Microsoft has opted to limit the user and developer experience.
 Alternatively, Cubetopia can be seen as a decentralized version of Minecraft — a game that welcomes the open and limitless incorporation of novel innovations that enhance the player’s experience.

 Cubetopia allows players to create their own space in the metaverse, with user-owned islands populating the world in different styles and sizes while providing differing resources.

 “Players will soon mint their islands as NFTs, giving them true ownership and control of their digital asset and its respective data,” says Joey, a Cubetopia co-founder.
-“It will produce resources that everyone needs in order to embark on quests, slay monsters, and clear dungeons.
-In Cubetopia, you’ll have your own customizable character, who’s got their own stats, gear, abilities, appearance, and progression.
-You can think of it as a soulbound NFT” — a permanent, non-transferable asset.
+“It will produce resources that everyone needs to embark on quests, slay monsters, and clear dungeons.
+In Cubetopia, you’ll have your customizable character, who’s got their stats, gear, abilities, appearance, and progression.
+You can think of it as a soulbond NFT” — a permanent, non-transferable asset.

 Minecraft’s popularity is immense, with about 140 million monthly active users.
 Because interactive features such as direct monetization between the player and the developers threaten the game’s corporate business model, the integration of new technologies that enable in-demand features is heavily restricted.

 Though Minecraft’s in-game assets such as skins, maps, and adventures are largely built by independent developers and companies, they must be thoroughly vetted to ensure that the content and experiences meet Minecraft’s rules and guidelines.
 This results in creators reportedly receiving less than 35% of the total sale of their work.
 Not only do creators need to pass a background check, but they also reap a minority share of the rewards for creating experiences on Minecraft.